Withdrawing From School

 University Counseling Services – Are stress, loneliness, homesickness, depression, or relationships forcing you to consider withdrawing?
 You are not alone.
 University Counseling Services works with students struggling with similar issues.
 They want to help you, too.
 Contact them for a free and confidential appointment.

 Financial Aid – Don’t know how you are going to continue to pay for college?
 Financial Aid provides a host of financial opportunities such as grants, loans, part-time employment, and scholarships.
 They are committed to working with you to address any financial concerns you may have.
 Tell them your story and see how they can help.

 Flexible course scheduling – Uncomfortable with the traditional college schedule and don’t know how to make it fit your needs?
 There are many flexible options available, such as half-semester classes, distance classes, on-line classed, and correspondence classes.
 Talk honestly with your Academic Advisor about your needs and see how our flexibility can work for you.

-Military Activation – Are you serving in the United States Military and have been called to duty?
+Active Duty Deployment – Are you serving in the United States Military and have been called to duty?
 You may be entitled to a 100% refund of your tuition.
-You will need to provide the Registrar’s Office with a signed copy of this withdrawal form AND a copy of your orders or an official letter from the 1st Sergeant/Unit Commander on unit letterhead.
-Additional information can be provided by the Registrar’s Office.
+You will need to submit your withdrawal request via myGate AND provide proper documentation to the Registration Office as soon as possible.
+The link to "Withdraw All Courses" is found on myGate under the "Academics" tab.
+Additional information can be provided by the Registration Office.